Breathing techniques for anxiety is an amazing free tool you can use to help you get through a situation, but also one of the most underrated.

 Sometimes they are psychological threats, too.
 For example, if you have a fear of heights, public speaking or even social situations.
 Learning how to deal with these situations can help you manage your anxiety and other symptoms a bit better.

-From my own experience, just focusing on your breath can help pass the oxygen through your brain, distract your racing mind for a moment and calm you down (by focusing on the sound and the rise and fall of your stomach/chest)
+Just focusing on your breath can help pass the oxygen through your brain, distract your racing mind for a moment and calm you down (by focusing on the sound and the rise and fall of your stomach/chest)

 I have detailed below breathing techniques that I use to help calm me in stressful situations, a state of anxiety or overwhelm and even when I cannot sleep.
 There are many ways to breathe for wellbeing, I’m sure there are hundreds you can find with a simple Google search, however, I only want to share things that, in my experience, have worked.
 They are all quick, easy and not embarrassing to do in public!